adonisjs/lucid.adonisjs.com/content/docs/models/crud_operations.md

 Lucid models make it very easy to perform CRUD operations and also define lifecycle hooks around each operation.

-This guide covers 80% of the use cases.
-However, do make sure to check the [Model API docs](../../reference/orm/base-model.md) docs for all the available methods.

 ## Create

 You can create and persist new records to the database by first assigning values to the model instance and then calling the `save` method.